|Alma Mater:||Samford ('03)|

 Stanford attended Samford University and earned a B.A. in political science in 2003.
 She competed for the Bulldogs in cross country, indoor and outdoor track from 1998-03.
 During her collegiate career, she twice earned All-Conference track honors and was the Atlantic Sun Conference 1500 meter champion in 2002.

-She and her husband, Trey, live on Lookout Mountain, Ga., with their daughter, Taylor, and son, Noah, and attend North Shore Fellowship in North Chattanooga.
-Stanford is Level 1 certified under the USA Track and Field coaching education program.
+She and her husband, Trey, live on Lookout Mountain, Ga., with their daughter, Taylor, and son, Noah, and attend Lookout Mountain Presbyterian Church.
+Stanford is Level 1 certified under the USA Track and Field coaching education program and has a certification in USTFCCCA Technical Coaching.